 Connect With Your Team

 Tell your team members, team leader, and supervisor that you want to contribute to your team’s growth.
 Come up with a pitch for a team-building activity, a volunteer project, or a social event that will improve team cohesion and productivity.
+One of our traditions at 2313 Inc. is to get together after work every Thursday — it’s an idea worth trying!

 Find a Mentor